futel/media/partyline/partyline2024/year_in_review.md

 # Year In Review

-We shall mention the more notable events.
+We will mention the more notable events.

 - One new public phone was installed, and another new phone in a beer garden.
 - “Increasing Achievements with Operant Conditioning” was presented at ftp://con.